tlab-wide/simple_av/docs/Simple-AV/SystemSetup/index.md

 ![alt text](image-1.png)

 This means we have successfully setup our system and create a communication between Awsim on Windows and Ros2 on WSL.
-However, currently we are unable to access all of the topics and we must define message types of the topics.
-Please refer to [Building Messages](../../BuildingMessages/index.md) page to see the full documentation.